 Making treatment affordable is key to case acceptance.
 While your lab bill is a practice expense, helping patients pay for their care is a crucial service.
 Many practices offer in-house payment plans, and you can also guide patients toward third-party financing companies like CareCredit or LendingClub.
 These often provide flexible, low-interest options.
 By partnering with an affordable lab, you keep the initial cost down, making these payment plans more manageable for your patients and helping your practice thrive.

-Watch Out for Hidden Fees
+Watch Out for Hidden Fees and Surcharges

 A low price tag can be tempting, but it can sometimes signal trouble.
 Choosing a lab on the lowest quote can backfire if it leads to poor quality and costly remakes.
 A crown remake isn’t just about the fabrication cost; it consumes valuable chair time and can damage your relationship with the patient.
 Always ask a potential lab for a complete cost breakdown before sending a case.
 A transparent partner will be upfront about all potential charges, ensuring there are no surprises on your final invoice.